 January 29, 2008 — Harry Houdini, like most of us, was desperate not to be forgotten.
 He was just way more successful at avoiding it than any one of us will ever be.
-And all he had to do to seep deep into the bones of human culture was to mystify us with feats astounding enough to make an audience’s ears pop as if they were adjusting to a new reality (the best magic does that to a person, you know).
+And all he had to do to seep deep into the bones of human culture was to mystify audiences with feats astounding enough to make their ears pop as if they were adjusting to a new reality (the best magic does that to a person).

-Houdini was born more or less Erich Weiss in 1874 in Hungary by his parents copulating.
-He died Harry Houdini in 1926 in Detroit by a freak punch to his malformed kidney.
+Houdini was born more or less Erich Weiss in 1874 in Hungary.
+He died Harry Houdini in 1926 in Detroit by a freak punch to his malformed appendix.
 In between he made a name by becoming more magician than magician and elevating himself to the level of greatest escape artist the world has ever known.
 Or at least the most famous.
 Sometimes I confuse the two.
-Not that there have been that many escape artists, I guess.
-The term “escape artist” smacks of aggrandizement, after all.
-Actually, it smacks like that anytime you have to qualify the term “artist.”
-Trapeze artist.
-Landscape artist.
-Special effects artist.
-Rap artist.
-But “escape artist” is certainly Houdini in a nutshell...or a casket...or a prison cell...or a straightjacket...or whatever else he’s ever escaped from.

-The good news is that Houdini’s grandiose bit of real estate sticks out from those bleak surroundings, and would even if it weren’t located just inside Machpelah’s front gates.
-Part bench, part sculpture, part monument, it’s a nice little place and would make you want to stay awhile if it wasn’t set right in the middle of a place you wouldn’t want to be for any length of time.
+The good news is that Houdini’s grandiose bit of real estate sticks out from those bleak surroundings, and can be found just inside Machpelah’s front gates.
+Part bench, part sculpture, part monument, it’s a nice little oasis.

 Of course, some people say that the whole disinterment plan is nothing but a publicity stunt, but who cares?
 It’s Houdini.
 He loved publicity stunts.
 Naked and clad in chains is sensational no matter what the context, you know.
 Plus, if offered it, I’m sure he’d exchange the deplorable surroundings of Machpelah for the antiseptic slabs of an autopsiest’s laboratory (and one more headline for his life) any day.
 I would.